As an Amazon Associate we earn from qualifying purchases.

 Even though this is a durable device, it’s recommended that you microwave sweet potatoes for a few minutes before putting them through the cutter.
 This helps the root vegetable soften up a bit, and it reduces the risk of bending the blade.

-- Made from iron and the most durable model on our list
+- Made from iron and the most durable model on my list

 - Comes with 5 blades so you can customize the thickness of your sweet potato fries